 Parenthood Doesn’t Always Go According to Plan

 I became a first-time mom during the first summer of the COVID-19 pandemic.
-Like so many parents, I entered motherhood during a season of uncertainty.
+Like so many new parents, I entered motherhood during a season of uncertainty.
 The support I expected looked different, routines disappeared overnight, and I quickly learned that parenting doesn’t pause because life feels hard.

 A few years later, our family welcomed twins.